 - 6.1.27 In use at the present time but could come forward for a small-scale housing development.
 It lies on the edge of the town centre within an easy walking distance.
-The site is quiet with no through access, although a good access road already exists. - 6.1.28 The site is 0.2 hectares and could accommodate 8 dwellings or more if it is considered suitable for apartments.
+The site is quiet with no through access, although a good access road already exists. - 6.1.28 The site is 0.2 hectares.